 Nigeria needs a leader with capacity to rally the nation in honesty, hard work and raise our imaginations beyond where we are today, and move us to believe in ourselves, and create the tools to make us build our nation.
 It must be a leader whose goals will not just be to keep government running, but one who can help the nation dream a bigger, larger and glorious vision that generations of Nigerians will unite for.
 A leader that besides running the nation will transform it.

 A leader that can create a society to engage our brightest minds in government by evolving a new political system designed to seriously solve problems.
 A person who can engineer Nigeria into rebirth and restoration to offer a prosperous nation that is colorful, fluidic, vibrant and open for change.
 Yes, a person of immense intelligence, competence, pragmatism, and unimpeachable.
 A person of integrity, broad knowledge, enormous vision and solid experience; one that can stimulate more vibrancy in the private sector and move the public sector out of its stasis.
-With that leadership, Nigeria will witness changes in trade, education and commerce as battalion of knowledge workers emerge to give us the needed clout in the global arena.
+With that leadership, Nigeria will witness changes in trade, education and commerce as battalion of knowledge workers emerges to give us the needed clout in the global arena.

 Finally, Nigeria and indeed the whole world are faced with enormous challenges and opportunities.
 For Nigeria, the challenge is fundamentally developing the system to enable the emergence of new class of workers, the knowledge workers, and providing the economic environment where they can flourish.
 The opportunity comes by using the skills of these workers to grow the economy by diversifying the petroleum-based economy and move millions of our citizens out of poverty.